Ynng/ynng.github.io/README.md

-ynng.github.io
+Ynng's Website
 ======

-Where I experiments with html, css, js, git bash and whatever I'm curious about
+Where I experiments with html, css, js and whatever I used in this repo

-Also serves as my personal website
+And my personal website